alanng10/class-lang/Doc/Article/Class/Port/a.md

 The source paths storage nodes are copied to be the destination paths storage nodes.

 The source paths storage nodes any data and any child nodes are copied.
+File path has no child node.
+Fold path has no data.